Aman11b/Essential-Codes/React-Recap.md

 > All global state lives in this centralised container.it's the single source of truth of global state in the app

 > Each reducer is a pure finction that calculate the next state(state transition) based on the action and the cirrent state.Usually one reducer per app feature

+## WHAT IS REDUX MIDDLEWARE?
+> Where to make an asynchronous API call (oor any other async operation in redux)
+> STORE -> (No asynchronous operation, reducer needs to be pure function)

+> Fetching data inside component is not ideal

+# THUNK
+Middleware: A Function that ist between dispatching the action and the store.Allows us to run code after dispatching ,but before reaching the reducer in the store
+> Perfect for asynchronous code, API calls, timer loggins, side effects
+- we use 3 rd party component in this case Thunk(most popular)